Perly Consulting │ Beck Eco

 OVERVIEW

 Multi-step autonomous deep research -- AI agents that formulate queries, read sources, follow leads across multiple rounds, and synthesise findings without human intervention -- has crossed from consumer experimentation into bounded production deployment.
-Three major platforms (Google, OpenAI, Perplexity) now offer enterprise-grade deep research features deployed at scale, with Perplexity Computer reaching $450M ARR and Google's Deep Research Max launching native multi-model orchestration (Claude Opus reasoning, Gemini Deep Research, GPT-4 drafting) for asynchronous enterprise workflows.
+Three major platforms (Google, OpenAI, Perplexity) now offer enterprise-grade deep research features deployed at scale, with Perplexity Computer reaching $450M ARR and Google's Deep Research Max launching native multi-model orchestration for asynchronous enterprise workflows.
 Yet the practice remains fundamentally constrained by two unresolved gaps.
 First: reliability.
-Multi-turn research accuracy gaps persist across all platforms: Stanford HAI 2026 AI Index shows agents achieving only ~50% of PhD specialist performance on complex research workflows (39% on autonomous paper interaction); Google's FACTS benchmark shows Gemini 3 Pro at 69% accuracy on fact-based research tasks; HalluHard demonstrates ~30% hallucination rates even with web search enabled.
-A Princeton-backed analysis documented that eighteen months of model capability gains yielded zero reliability improvement for production agents, widening the gap between capability and trustworthiness.
+Multi-turn research accuracy gaps persist across all platforms: Stanford HAI 2026 AI Index shows agents achieving only ~50% of PhD specialist performance on complex workflows; WildClawBench reveals best-in-class models reach only 62.2% on 60 realistic long-horizon tasks; AutoExperiment demonstrates frontier agents collapse from 30-37% accuracy to 6-10% when research tasks have cross-function dependencies; multi-model consensus breaks down, with 99.1% of real-world turns showing contradictions across frontier models and Gemini's single-model confidence suffering 51.3% contradiction rate from peers.
+A Princeton-backed analysis documented that eighteen months of model capability gains yielded zero reliability improvement for production agents.
 Second: organizational scaling.
-Across 2025-2026, 97% of enterprises deployed AI agents, yet only 11% run them in production; 40% of agentic projects are projected to fail by 2027 due to governance, process design, and ROI realization barriers.
-Deep research agents are fully available, technically feasible, and deployed in early-adopter teams -- but the majority of organizations have not yet solved the process redesign, governance, and verification frameworks required for autonomous research at organizational scale.
-For exploratory research and bounded decision support, deep research delivers measurable acceleration.
-For mission-critical analysis, autonomous research remains a supervised tool, not a replacement for human verification.
+Only 23% of enterprises scale agentic systems enterprise-wide despite 88% using AI somewhere; Gartner forecasts 40%+ of agentic projects cancelled by 2027 due to governance and unclear ROI.
+Deep research agents are fully available and deployed in early-adopter teams -- but orchestration matters as much as models (multi-agent systems achieve 90.2% improvement over single-agent), and the majority of organizations have not yet solved the verification frameworks, context governance, and process redesign required for autonomous research at scale.
+For exploratory research and bounded decision support with human review, deep research delivers measurable acceleration.
+For mission-critical analysis, autonomous research remains a supervised tool requiring verification boundaries.

 CURRENT LANDSCAPE

-By April 2026, deep research has consolidated around three major vendor platforms (Google, OpenAI, Perplexity) with production deployments across enterprise and consumer markets.
-Perplexity Computer, launched February 2026, orchestrates 20 AI models for multi-step autonomous research tasks with enterprise deployment at $200/month; expanded March 2026 to desktop (Mac Mini with audit trails, Snowflake/Salesforce integration), Comet Enterprise browser, and four new APIs (Search, Agent, Embeddings, Sandbox).
-April 2026 brought Google's Deep Research Max, adding Model Context Protocol (MCP) support for proprietary data integration, native visualization generation, and API access for asynchronous enterprise workflows (e.g., nightly automated due diligence).
-Perplexity Computer reached $450M ARR (50% monthly growth March 2026) with 100M+ monthly active users and tens of thousands of enterprise clients executing multi-step workflows (document review, campaign planning, tax filing automation).
-Google's Gemini Deep Research achieved Workspace GA in March 2026, enabling teams to blend internal documents (Gmail, Drive, Chat) with public web sources in unified report-generation workflows.
+By June 2026, deep research has consolidated around three major vendor platforms (Google, OpenAI, Perplexity) with production deployments across enterprise and consumer markets.
+Perplexity Computer, launched February 2026, orchestrates 20 AI models for multi-step autonomous research tasks with enterprise deployment at $200/month; expanded to desktop (Mac Mini with audit trails, Snowflake/Salesforce integration), Comet Enterprise browser, and four new APIs (Search, Agent, Embeddings, Sandbox).
+Google's Deep Research Max (April 2026) adds Model Context Protocol (MCP) support for proprietary data integration, native chart generation, and API access for asynchronous enterprise workflows.
+Perplexity Computer reached $450M ARR (50% monthly growth) with 100M+ monthly active users and tens of thousands of enterprise clients executing multi-step workflows (document review, campaign planning, tax filing automation, investment analysis).
+Google's Gemini Deep Research achieved Workspace GA, enabling teams to synthesize internal documents (Gmail, Drive, Chat) with public web sources; technical review shows capability reaching 30-60 source synthesis with iterative reasoning (4-7 search iterations) completing in 3-10 minutes on Deep Research Max.
 OpenAI's Deep Research continues scaling across ChatGPT's 700M weekly users.
-Perplexity user base reached 33M monthly active users (Q1 2026) with 20.8% of queries targeting research and learning.
+Perplexity user base reached 33M monthly active users with 20.8% of queries targeting research and learning.

-Early-stage production deployments emerge in specific use cases with documented ROI: legal teams conducting M&A due diligence autonomously across centuries of corporate records, reducing months of work to single afternoons with 90% time reduction; internal tests showing $225K annual marketing spend replaced in one weekend via Perplexity Computer; financial analysis (Skywork case study: 93% citation accuracy, 15-25% speed gains); media research (GDELT Project: autonomous analysis of 500+ TV transcripts generating synthetic think tank reports at $2.14 per run, 100% unattended); academic research with frontier models (AlphaLab: GPT-5.2 and Claude Opus 4.6 autonomously conducting multi-phase research with 4.4x GPU kernel speedup, 22% validation loss reduction).
-Infrastructure maturation continues: LangChain Deep Agents framework, Perplexity's Agentic Research API, and standardized multi-model orchestration patterns lower barriers for custom workflows.
+Early-stage production deployments achieve measurable results in specific use cases: legal teams conducting M&A due diligence autonomously across centuries of corporate records, reducing months to single afternoons (90% time reduction); sales research pipeline (Gemini Deep Research → NotebookLM → Google Sheets) producing 0-16 qualification scores with cited evidence in under 20 minutes per company; financial analysis (Skywork case study: 93% citation accuracy, 15-25% speed gains); media research (GDELT Project: autonomous analysis of 500+ TV transcripts generating think tank reports at $2.14 per run, unattended); academic research with frontier models (AlphaLab: multi-phase research with 4.4x GPU kernel speedup).
+Infrastructure maturation: LangChain Deep Agents framework, standardized multi-model orchestration patterns, and verification boundaries enabling production control.

 TIER HISTORY